Mujahid191/Italian_Fast_Food_Landing_Page/README.md

-# Italian_Mushroom_Landing_Page
+# Italian_Fast_Food_Landing_Page

-This repository contains the code for a landing page designed for an Italian food website.
-The project showcases an elegant and responsive design to highlight authentic Italian mushroom dishes and promote the restaurant's offerings.
+This repository contains the code for a landing page designed for an Italian fast food website.
+The project showcases an elegant and responsive design to highlight authentic Italian fast food dishes and promote the restaurant's offerings.

 ## Features